rolandsmeenk/ModernApps/README.md

 ModernApps
 ==========

-ModernApps will be a collection of apps im building using modern technologies and techniques.
+ModernApps will be a collection of apps built using modern technologies, techniques and designs.
-The projects are constantly going through evolutions, be aware that they will start out rough in design in there early days.

 ##ModernWeb

-Its built using TypeScript where possible (bits that arnt are the third-party libraries i consume)

-Building out a framework that delivers functionality found in very modern websites like
+Building out a framework that delivers functionality found in very modern websites and modern UI/UX's like
   - Outlook.com
   - Office365.com
   - Office Web Apps
   - Skydrive.com

+Design will closely mirror Metro found in
+  - Windows 8
+  - XBox360
+  - Windows Phone 8

+Its built using TypeScript where possible, the bits that arnt are third-party libraries.
+However over time I envision converting these third party libraries into TypeScript enabled libraries

 Needs:
   - VS2012
   - Azure .NET SDK ( http://www.windowsazure.com/en-us/develop/net/ )